thoughtworksarts/thoughtworksarts.github.io/app/_projects/riot.markdown

 For example, if the viewer appears agitated, the character in the film responds defensively or impatiently.
 The same is true for a number of other assessed emotional expressions, such as calmness or fear.

 {% include image file='developers.jpg'
-   caption='Karen working with Thoughtworks developers Sofia Tania and Angelica Perez' %}
+   alt='Engineers discussing the project with Karen in front of a whiteboard' caption='Karen working with Thoughtworks developers Sofia Tania and Angelica Perez' %}

 *RIOT* provides feedback into complex cultural issues surrounding split second decisions in times of actual crisis.
 It places viewers at the center of a provocative story for which there are a number of potential live time scenarios which may triggered by their authentic reaction.